-• An attacker is assumed to be a Probabilistic Polynomial-Time Turing Machine (PPTM) and/or a machine capable of running a quantum method like Shor [22] or Grover [23], capable of passive eavesdropping on all communications between the HD and $D_i$ , and can actively attempt to impersonate an HD or $D_i$ , using the other side as an oracle.
+• An attacker is assumed to be a Probabilistic Polynomial-Time Turing Machine (PPTM) and/or a machine capable of running a quantum method like Shor[24] or Grover[14], capable of passive eavesdropping on all communications between the HD and $D_i$ , and can actively attempt to impersonate an HD or $D_i$ , using the other side as an oracle.

-One may question what the benefit of an MKAAP system is over a pure symmetric solution.
+There are many benefits of an MKAAP system is over a pure symmetric solution.
 The MKAAP requires the endpoints to be provisioned similarly to a symmetric solution.
 However, in a symmetric solution, the HD must be provisioned with the keys for every $D_i$ , or at least must have real-time access to the TTP to obtain such keys.
 In MKAAP, however, the HD can be provisioned before keys for the $D_i$ are even generated, and the HD has no need to contact the TTP.
 This allows for additional devices to be created and provisioned after the HD is already deployed without requiring any changes to the HD.
 This would not be possible with a symmetric solution.